 Depression

 Depression in women is thought to be higher than in men.
-Although the reasons for this are unknown, biological factors such as hormonal changes and social factors such as isolation and poverty are thought to be potential causes.
+The reasons for this are unclear.
+Biological factors, like hormonal changes, and social factors, such as isolation and poverty, may be possible causes.

-Over 1 in 10 women will experience post-natal depression within a year of giving birth according to the NHS.
+Over one in three women aged 16-24 experienced moderate to severe depressive symptoms.
+More than one in 10 women will experience post-natal depression within a year of giving birth, according to the NHS.

-Due to women having an increased life expectancy, they are more likely to outlive their partner in comparison with men.
+Due to women having an increased life expectancy, they are more likely to outlive their partners than men are.
 This could trigger a move into residential care, which can cause depression due to new psycho-social factors.
-Older people are typically faced with difficult life events that don’t occur as often as younger people.
-Examples include bereavement, loss of independence and loneliness.
+Older people typically face difficult life events that don’t occur as often as younger people.
+These can include bereavement, loss of independence, and loneliness.

 Eating disorders